 If you’re struggling to save money, you’re not alone.
 According to a National Foundation for Credit Counseling study, 32% of Americans don’t have any short-term savings.

 Before figuring out ways to save extra cash, you might want to first think about how you currently spend and pay for things.
 That’s right.
 Take a look at how debit and credit cards stack up against each other when it comes to saving money.
+This is an in-depth breakdown of debit vs. credit cards.

 As you can imagine, how much you save depends largely on how much you spend.
 The main difference between debit and credit cards is how much spending power you have.